anewton1998/draft-hdyd/draft-newton-how-do-you-do.md

 returned result.
 The format for neither value is defined, and agents should omit the use of both parameter to request the latest values.

-The values are returned as a JSON object with the following form:
+The values are returned as a JSON object with the following form (see (#json_vocabulary)):

     {
       "version": 1,
       "next" : "abcdefg",
       "prev" : "hijklmn",
+      "notifications_accepted": true
       "hash_values": [
         {
           "uh1_u32": 11112,